bitovi/academy/README.md

 npm run deploy
 ```

-Doing so requires access to the Bitovi Hubspot API key and Campaign Id, which can be found in Bitovi's 1Password `Academy` vault.
+Doing so requires access to the Bitovi Hubspot Access Token and Campaign Id, which can be found in Bitovi's 1Password `Academy` vault.
 Add them to a new `.env` file in this repos root directory:

 ```
-HUBSPOT_API_KEY=<api key>
+HUBSPOT_TOKEN=<acccess token>
 HUBSPOT_CAMPAIGN_ID=<campaign id>
 ```